 History of the Louvre: displays a brief history of the Louvre

-The Google Art Project website is great fun to explore.
-Google takes high resolution photos of artwork and then uploads the photos to the project website.
+The Google Arts & Culture website is great fun to explore.
+The Art Project is just one section of the large site.
+Google takes high resolution photos of artwork and then uploads the photos to the website.
 Art from galleries and museums from around the world can be viewed in one convenient place.
 Background information is included about each piece of art.
 Many of the photos are linked to Google Street View so that the visitor can see the surroundings of the art in its gallery.
 In addition, many photos have a map of the gallery's neighbourhood underneath, which can also be viewed in Google Street View.
 In some cases videos about the art are included as well.

 Photographing a Painting for the Google Art Project